yoctoproject/poky/documentation/contributor-guide/submit-changes.rst

 See `further guidance <https://www.kernel.org/doc/html/latest/process/submitting-patches.html#separate-your-changes>`__ in the Linux kernel documentation if needed.

+For example, when you intend to add multiple new recipes, each recipe should be added in a separate commit.
+For upgrades to existing recipes, the previous version should usually be deleted as part of the same commit to add the upgraded version.

 #. *Stage Your Changes:* Stage your changes by using the ``git add``
    command on each file you modified.
 If you want to stage all the files you modified, you can even use the ``git add -A`` command.